lucylow/KeeperHub-Agents-Onchain-Hackathon/README.md

 This will:
 1. ✅ Check prerequisites (Node.js 20+, npm, git)
-2. ✅ Clone the repository
+2. ✅ Clone the KGB repository
 3. ✅ Install all dependencies
 4. ✅ Auto‑detect your agent framework
 5. ✅ Create `.env` with guided prompts